 D) The examiner places the original of the translation and a copy of the text in the student’s department file, attaching a signed and dated note stating whether or not the student passed the exam.
 The student, who may keep a copy of the translation, is responsible for informing the graduate advisor and the A-E committee chair of the results of the exam as soon as they are available.

-- By providing evidence of native-speaker status in a language other than the target language or English and, if requested by the A-E committee, evidence that scholarly works about French or Hispanic literature (depending on the student’s MA specialization) are published and available in that language.
+- By providing evidence of native-speaker status in a language other than the target language or English and, if requested by the A-E committee, evidence that scholarly works about Hispanic literature (depending on the student’s MA specialization) are published and available in that language.